Jump to the examples of inventive poetry forms (updated August 2023)

 Through “My American Crown,” I started to understand inventive poems as opportunities for heightened reading experiences, chances for something to travel from my brain (the intellect) to my body (all those cells).

-And so since then, I’ve been gathering up examples of different types of poems (inventive poetry forms) that intrigue me.
+And so since then, I’ve been gathering up examples of different types of poems (new poetic forms) that intrigue me.
 I haven’t gone searching for them.
 Instead, I’ve been collecting them as I encounter them, and I have to say: I’m astounded by the level of creativity that’s out there.

 Take a look at Leila Chatti’s “Cootie Catcher,” for example, which invites readers to participate in the writing of poems using nouns and phrases revealed by the fortune teller.